open-contracting/standard/standard/docs/en/implementation/serialization.md

 Instead, data with a one-to-many relationship can be represented using a multi-table serialization.

+Note

-Note: OCDS CSV files MUST only be encoded in either UTF-8
+OCDS CSV files MUST only be encoded in either UTF-8 or windows-1252

 ### Multi-table